UpGado/upgado.github.io/about.md

 Hi!
 I am Ahmed.
 Welcome to my blog.
 I write about whatever comes to mind and I think I have something useful to say about.

-I am graduating soon and am looking for an academic lab to join for PhD.
+I am graduating from college soon.

 ## Interests